Abe Rich: The Holocaust

-One day, an SS officer came in to demand a repair or replacement to an ivory cigarette holder which had been a gift from his father.
+One day, an SS officer came in to demand a repair or replacement of an ivory cigarette holder which had been a gift from his father.
 He struck Abe.
-Abe never recovered from this injury, and became a deformed hunchback, 5’ 3’’ tall as an adult.
-His appearance somewhat accounts for the fact that he never married.
+Abe never recovered from this injury and became a hunchback, 5 foot 3 inch (1.6 m) tall as an adult.
 Having nearly starved to death, he suffered from chronic gastritis.
 Morris created a perfect replica of the cigarette holder out of cow bone.
 Impressed by the workmanship of the finished object, the officer declared, "Hitler lied."
 Until his transfer, this SS man smuggled food to the boys, which proved important to their survival.

 The Kovno Ghetto was destroyed in October 1941, with 10,000 Jews being shot dead at the Ninth Fort on October 29.
 Approximately 3,000 of the 37,000 Jews living in Kovno survived the war, 500 of them by hiding in the forest, and 2,500 in German concentration camps.

 The boys were sent to the Dachau concentration camp in Bavaria.
 Their woodworking skills again proved invaluable to their survival.
 They made clogs and canteens, and later internal scaffolding for the hangars the Germans erected to shield their aircraft from Allied reconnaissance and attack.

 Survival was by the barest of margins: Morris weighed 68 lb and Abe 61 lb when they were liberated in April 1945.
 They were sent to the Benedictine St. Ottilien Archabbey in Landsberg to recuperate.
 Morris was an invaluable witness in the Dachau War Crimes trial because of his photographic memory and the length of time the brothers had spent in the ghetto.
 Morris personally identified the former commandant, Martin Gottfried Weiss, who was hanged on May 29, 1946.

 By the time the proceedings ended, the window for Jewish refugees provided by the Truman Declaration had shut.
-Abe moved to Israel, where he worked in the Negev from 1948-1960 on road construction.
-He emigrated to the United States in 1960.
+Abe moved to Israel, where he worked in the Negev from 1948 to 1960 on road construction.